Srinivas Maddula: Naval career

 Promoted to the rank of Commodore, Maddula moved to naval headquarters as Commodore (Intelligence).
 In this appointed, he headed the Directorate of Naval Intelligence, under the Assistant Chief of the Naval Staff (Foreign Cooperation and Intelligence).
 In April 2024, he represented India at the Maritime Security Conference at Bahrain.
 The conference was organised by the Combined Maritime Forces, Bahrain.

 Flag rank

 Maddula was promoted to flag rank in August 2024 and was appointed Flag Officer Sea Training (FOST) at Kochi.
 The FOST functions under the operational and administrative jurisdiction of Flag Officer Commanding-in-Chief Southern Naval Command.
 As FOST, his charter included the conduct of the operational sea training of all ships and submarines of the Indian Navy and the Indian Coast Guard.
 It includes enhancing crew proficiency in all aspects, including safe navigation practices, damage control and firefighting drills, weapon firings as well as seamanship training.

+Maddula took over as the Assistant Chief of Naval Staff (Foreign Cooperation and Intelligence) in November 2025.
+As ACNS (FCI), he was responsible for foreign cooperation, intelligence, and diplomatic outreach.
+As a recognition of his distinguished service during his naval career, he was awarded the Vishisht Seva Medal on 26 January 2026.
+On 29 July 2026, Maddula took command of the Western Fleet as the Flag Officer Commanding Western Fleet from Vice Admiral Vivek Dahiya.